ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

     }
 ```

-There are also two ways of arranging toolbar items into multiple lines.
-Both require the extended format.

-1. Set `shouldNotGroupWhenFull` to true, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
-2. Set `shouldNotGroupWhenFull` to true and set the breaking point explicitly using a `'-'`:
+It is also possible to arrange toolbar items into multiple lines.
+In the extended format set `shouldNotGroupWhenFull` option to true, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
+Additionally, a `'-'` could be used inside items list to set the breaking point explicitly.

 ```js
     toolbar: {
         items: [ 'bold', 'italic', '-', 'undo', 'redo' ]